Iambus (genre): Strasbourg papyrus

 The language is vigorous and direct, appropriate to the mood of the piece.
 Some of the diction is borrowed from the older work of Homer but it adds dignity and pathos without any artificiality.
-Meanings flow clearly and naturally with the simple meter, except in one place, marked with a "parenthesis" or endash, where emotions get ahead of the poet's control as he anticipates years of suffering for his former friend.
+Meanings flow clearly and naturally with the simple meter, except in one place – the parenthesis set off with en dashes – where emotions get ahead of the poet's control as he anticipates years of suffering for his former friend.
 Images seem to tumble from his excited mind but nothing is superfluous and his control of the material is shown for example in his use of irony when referring to the great kindness of the savage Thracians, their hair neatly dressed, in contrast to his nude friend.
 His skill as a wordsmith can be seen in the way he loads the beginnings of lines with key words, a trend he overturns in the final couplet, with a caesura, marked by a comma, between key words justifying his hatred, μ᾽ ἠδίκησε, λὰξ ("wronged me, trampling").

 One of the uncertainties in the text comes in the word ἐπέχοι, which indicates that the seaweed has a hold on the castaway.
 Some scholars prefer to read ἐπιχέοι, indicating that he spews out seaweed.
 Scholars often contrast the poem's realism with the artificiality of Horace's Epode 10, but not all scholars are willing to go along with this view, citing the Homeric diction as a literary device and the absence of proof that the oath-breaker was ever a real man rather than just a scapegoat or imaginary exemplar.
 Yet the poet has made the context seem real.

 In this poem fierce hatred mingled with contempt finds a powerful voice, and yet, with so much passion, every phrase and every sentence is kept strictly under the control of a masterly mind.
 The impact on the ear, on the eye, and on the sense of smell is strong throughout.
 Every detail, the surf, the seaweed, the dog, the wretched man's frozen body, is there, life-like, or rather in even sharper outlines than they would appear to us in actual life.